FeroLabs/fero_client/README.md

 Along with associated properties such as `name` and `uuid`, an `Analysis` provides a variety of methods for interacting with Fero.

-The first thing to call when working with an Analysis is `Analysis.has_trained_model` which checks whether the Analysis is ready to use.
+The first thing to call when working with an Analysis is `Analysis.has_trained_model`, which checks whether the Analysis is ready to use.
 This will be false if the Analysis is still being configured or if there was an error during configuration.

 ### Making a simple prediction